Learning Deep Features in Instrumental Variable Regression: Experiments

 We compare the DFIV method to three leading modern competitors, namely KIV \citep{Singh2019}, DeepIV \citep{Hartford2017}, and DeepGMM \citep{Bennett2019}.
 We used the DFIV method with observable confounders, as introduced in Appendix~\ref{sec:observable-confounder}.
 Note that DeepGMM does not have an explicit mechanism for incorporating observable confounders.
 The solution we use, proposed by \citet[p.
 2]{Bennett2019}, is to incorporate these observables in both instrument {\em and} treatment; hence we apply DeepGMM with treatment $X=(P, T, S)$ and instrumental variable $Z=(C, T, S)$.
 Although this approach is theoretically sound, this makes the problem unnecessary difficult since it ignores the fact that we only need to consider the conditional expectation of $P$ given $Z$.

 We used a network with a similar number of parameters to DeepIV as the feature maps in DFIV and models in DeepGMM.
 We tuned the regularizers $\lambda_1,\lambda_2$ as discussed in Appendix~\ref{sec:hyper-param}, with the data evenly split for stage 1 and stage 2.
 We varied the correlation parameter $\rho$ and dataset size, and ran 20 simulations for each setting.
 Results are summarized in Figure~\ref{fig:demand}.
+We also evaluated the performance via the estimation of average treatment effect and conditional average treatment effect, which is presented in Appendix~\ref{sec:demand-causal-experiments}

 Next, we consider a case, introduced by \citet{Hartford2017}, where the customer type $S \in \{1,\dots,7\}$ is replaced with an image of the corresponding handwritten digit from the MNIST dataset \citep{mnist}.
 This reflects the fact that we cannot know the exact customer type, and thus we need to estimate it from noisy high-dimensional data.
 Note that although the confounder is high-dimensional, the treatment variable is still real-valued, i.e. the price $P$ of the tickets.
 Figure~\ref{fig:demand-high-dim} presents the results for this high-dimensional confounding case.
 Again, we train the networks with a similar number of learnable parameters to DeepIV in DFIV and DeepGMM, and hyper-parameters are set in the way discussed in Appendix~\ref{sec:hyper-param}.
 We ran 20 simulations with data size $n+m=5000$ and report the mean and standard error.